10 Parenting Secrets We Learned from the Amish

 Set aside One Meal a Week for Family

 Before dividing up the day’s tasks, the typical Amish family gathers once a day after early-morning chores for a family breakfast.
 They meet as a larger group once a week, often including the church community or extended family for Sunday suppers.
 These traditions ensure that even the busiest of people spend time with the ones they love, an approach you can carry into your own home.
-Given your busy schedules, it might be difficult to round everyone up once a day (no Amish breakfast for you… unless you’re talking Amish casserole!), but you can set aside one day a week for a large family meal.
+Given your busy schedules, it might be difficult to round everyone up once a day, but you can set aside one day a week for a large family meal.
 It doesn’t have to be Sunday, but you’ll find that you begin looking forward to these full family affairs.

 Make Chores into Games